 -

-keeping the cell healthy and functioning properly.
+keeping the cell healthy and functioning properly

-Cholesterol serves as a starting point for the synthesis of four critical regulatory hormones in the body which help maintain essential functioning of biological mechanisms.
+Cholesterol serves as a starting point for the synthesis of critical regulatory hormones in the body which help maintain essential functioning of biological mechanisms.

-A possible reason why the liver produces more cholesterol than is needed by the body is toxicity.
+A possible reason why the liver produces more cholesterol than is needed by the body, is toxicity.
 We are exposed to thousands of toxic substances daily and the liver is our major filtering organ.
 When it can no longer eliminate toxins, it may wrap these in cholesterol to protect our tissue from oxidative damage.
 So if you have elevated cholesterol consider the following factors.

 Numerous factors increase high blood cholesterol: